 The 68th Senior PGA Championship

-Romero of Argentina had handled The Ocean Course’s famed sand dunes and Atlantic gusts the best of anyone the first three days.
-He was still ahead by two shots after birdies on the 11th and 12th holes which pushed him to 10 under.
-Then, aiming at a pin tucked on the back left of the 14th green, his ball plugged while Watson stuck his shot to a dozen feet.
-Romero had to take an unplayable lie and double bogeyed while Watson drained his birdie putt for a three shot swing en route to an ultimate two-stroke victory.
+Romero of Argentina had handled The Ocean Course’s famed sand dunes and Atlantic gusts better than the rest of the field for three days.
+He still led by two shots after birdies on the 11th and 12th, pushing him to 10 under.
+Then, aiming at a pin tucked on the back left of the par-three 14th green, his ball plugged while Watson stuck his shot within a dozen feet of the hole.
+Romero had to take an unplayable lie, rendering a double bogey while Watson drained his birdie putt for a three-shot swing en route to an ultimate two-stroke victory.